prof-rossetti/internet-technologies/exercises/express-app/checkpoints/7-flash.md

 ## Instructions

-Uncomment the two lines related to `flash()` in the "stocks.ejs" file in the "routes" directory.
+Uncomment the two lines related to `flash()` in the "stocks.js" file in the "routes" directory.

-In order to use these Flash messaging capabilities, we need to make use of [sessions](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage), so let's install some packages that will help us:
+In order to use these Flash messaging capabilities, we need to make use of [sessions](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage), so let's install some packages that will help us (by running these commands from the repo's root directory):

 ```sh
 npm install express-session --save
 npm install express-flash-messages --save
 ```

-Update "app.js":
+Update the contents of the "app.js" file:

 ```js
 // the "app.js" file...